-Close to 1,200 students from dozens of undergraduate institutions have participated in the program.
-To date, nearly 500 Fellows have either completed law school or are currently enrolled at more than 60 law schools across the country.
-More than 300 Fellows have or are attending California law schools.
+Close to 1,400 students from dozens of undergraduate institutions are participating in this multi-year program.
+To date, almost 600 Fellows have either completed law school or are currently enrolled at more than 60 law schools across the country.
+Over 300 Fellows have or are attending California law schools.
 Law Fellows have received positions with many prestigious organizations across the country.
 Scores of other Fellows have gone on to succeed in an impressive array of academic and career endeavors.